-They are a set of a maternal and a paternal chromosome that pair within a cell during meiosis.
+They are a set of maternal and paternal chromosomes that pair within a cell during meiosis.

 This is the basis of Mendelian inheritance that characterizes the inherited patterns of genetic material from an organism to its descendant parental developmental cell in the given time and area.

 Chromosomes are linear arrangements of condensed deoxyribonucleic acid (DNA) and histone proteins, which form a complex called chromatin.